top of page

 The Pentateuch (Torah) is the first five books of the Old Testament and was primarily written in Hebrew.

 a.
-The Smithsonian does have an original biblical manuscript, but it is not the entire Bible and is only accessible by appointment.
+Yes.
+The Smithsonian has an original biblical manuscript, but it's not the entire Bible, and it can only be viewed by appointment.

 b.
 NO!